 How to make your referral email campaign work?
 Here are tips we've compiled from experts!

 We earlier explored the idea of marketing, and concluded that it was fundamentally about communicating value.
 Marketing can happen even if you don't make any conscious efforts to aid it.
 If you create something valuable and put it out there, it's likely that people will start talking about it.
 But they might not, either.

 The job of the marketer is to deliberately influence the process, making sure that everybody hears about how valuable some product is.

 Like marketing in general, referral marketing is an organic process.
 Like marketing, it happens whether marketers get deliberately involved or not.
-We all already tell our friends about our experiences, we’re wired to.
-(We don’t do this nearly as much as we should, though.
-We explore this idea further in Sharing Is Learning.)
+We all already tell our friends about our experiences, we're wired to.
+(We don't do this nearly as much as we should, though.
+We explore this idea further here.)